mgoldgirsh/russian-conversion/README.md

 # Russian Conversion
 A program that transforms english typing into russian at runtime.

-## Requirements
-Uses the library of pynput, to convert the english typing into russian, and to track what is being typed.

 ## Installation
 To install run the following command:
 ```